bbauska/meta-react-basics/README.md

 Notice that the first letter of the component name is capitalized.

-This is because there\'s a difference in how React treats capitalized, and non-capitalized component names.
+This is because there&apos;s a difference in how React treats capitalized, and non-capitalized component names.

-It\'s important to remember that all component names in React must be capitalized.
+It&apos;s important to remember that all component names in React must be capitalized.
 Why is this?

 Well, because React treats lowercase components as regular HTML